Butler House, Kilkenny: History

-The Royal Historical and Archaeological Association of Ireland, now the Royal Society of Antiquaries of Ireland, was homed in the house in the 1870s.
+The Royal Historical and Archaeological Association of Ireland, now the Royal Society of Antiquaries of Ireland (RSAI), was formed in the house in the 1870s.

 The house was refurbished in the 1970s by the Kilkenny Design Workshops which had taken over the Castle yard and house in 1965.
 In 1989 the house was opened as a hotel and conference centre and is owned and managed by the Kilkenny Civic Trust.
 The gardens were restored to their previous glory in 2000.

 Architecture

 It is a classic Georgian three-bay three-storey over basement house with a pair of three full-height bowed bays to the east side of the house facing into the walled garden which backs onto the Castle Yard and stables to Kilkenny Castle.
 The hotel retained many of the historic characteristics including the well-preserved rooms.